 The risks and benefits of electronic cigarettes are not fully known and are the subject of debate among health experts.
 Some advocate the potential of electronic cigarettes to reduce tobacco related harm, whereas others suggest their use will undermine efforts to denormalise tobacco smoking.

-In the ACT, from 1 August 2016 personal vaporisers, including electronic cigarettes will be regulated in much the same way as tobacco.
+In the ACT, personal vaporisers, including electronic cigarettes are regulated in much the same way as tobacco.
 It is illegal to sell electronic cigarettes to people under the age of 18 and to use electronic cigarettes in legislated smoke-free areas in the ACT.
 Restrictions also apply to advertising, displays and marketing.

 These measures are designed to prevent the uptake of electronic cigarettes by non-smokers, including children and young people, and to protect non-users from exposure to electronic cigarette vapour.